Skip to content

 Total cost of an international transfer including FX spread and fees

-Calculate true cost of currency exchange including hidden FX spread and transfer fees.
-Enter amount to convert and market mid-market rate for an instant result.
+Calculate true cost of currency exchange including the hidden FX spread that providers add over the mid-market rate, plus transfer fees.

 What this tool does